LedgeDash/DeathStarFaaS/README.md

 On success, functions return `{"status": "success", "other_fields": ...}`.

-On failures, functions return `{"status": "SomeError", "other_fields": ...}`.
+On failures, functions return `{"status": "SomeError", "errors":
+[error_message_objects]}`.

-For example, if a username already exists when registering, `register-user` function returns `{"status":"UsernameAlreadyExistError", "message": "username ... already exists"}`.
+For example, if a username already exists when registering, `register-user` function returns `{"status":"UsernameAlreadyExistError", "errors": [{"message":
+"username ... already exists"}]}`.
+If a function calls other functions and those callee functions could each fail independently, the caller returns errors from each callee in the `"errors"` array.
+For example, the `compose-post-frontend` function calls 4 other functions.
+If any of the 4 functions fail, their error message is stored in the `"errors"` array and returned by `compose-post-frontend`.

 See individual function's README for more details.

+## HTTP Status Code

-Moreover, DeathStarFaaS functions return HTTP 200 on success and 500 on error.
+DeathStarFaaS functions return HTTP 200 on success and 500 on error.
 200 code is sent by simply calling `return` in python whereas 500 is sent by exiting via `sys.exit()`.

+## Error Messages

 Note that on `sys.exit()`, the OpenFaaS runtime will prefix a string `exit status 1\n`.
 For example, the actually payload of the HTTP response might look